Vietnam.vn - Nền tảng quảng bá Việt Nam

 The incidence of influenza-like illness (ILI) or acute respiratory infections (ARI) in several Northern Hemisphere countries increased in the last weeks of 2024, exceeding the usual baseline, WHO said.

-In addition, according to global influenza surveillance, seasonal influenza is also increasing in many European countries (with all subtypes of influenza viruses), North America (mainly influenza A), Central America and the Caribbean (mainly influenza A/H3N2), West Africa (mainly influenza B), North Africa (mainly influenza A/H3N2), East Africa (mainly influenza B), and many countries in Asia (mainly influenza A(H1N1)pdm09).
+In addition, according to global influenza surveillance, seasonal influenza is also increasing in many European countries (with all subtypes of influenza viruses), North America (mainly influenza A), Central America and the Caribbean (mainly influenza A/H3N2), West Africa (mainly influenza B), North Africa (mainly influenza A/H3N2), East Africa (mainly influenza B), and many countries in Asia (mainly influenza A(H1N1) pdm09).
 This is consistent with the typical trend of influenza at the end of the year.

 With current weather conditions favorable for the spread of respiratory pathogens, the Ministry of Health will continue to closely monitor the domestic and international epidemic situation to direct localities and units to deploy appropriate and timely prevention measures.

-The Ministry of Health also affirmed that it will provide complete and accurate information so that people do not panic or worry, but still do not become subjective or negligent in the face of disease developments.
+The Ministry of Health also affirmed that it will provide complete and accurate information so that people do not panic or worry, but still do not be subjective or negligent in the face of disease developments.

 To effectively prevent seasonal flu, the Ministry of Health recommends that people take the following measures: Cover your mouth and nose when coughing or sneezing, preferably with a cloth, handkerchief, disposable tissue, or sleeve to reduce the spread of respiratory secretions.